 Dr. Wolfeld is a nationally-recognized hair restoration specialist.
 He is a board-certified plastic surgeon who serves as an Assistant Clinic Professor of Plastic Surgery at Mount Sinai Medical Center, and the sole medical professional certified both by the American Board of Plastic Surgery and the American Board of Hair Restoration Surgery.
-His reputation for excellence has led to many awards and honors, including named in the New York Times “Super Doctor” list, Castle Connelly “Top Doctors in America,” and in “10 Best List of Plastic Surgeons” 2018 by the American Board of Plastic Surgeons.
-As a hair restoration specialist, he is known for his outstanding accomplishments in advanced hair restoration in NYC as well as nationwide.
+His reputation for excellence has led to many awards and honors, including named in the New York Times “Super Doctor” list, Castle Connelly “Top Doctors in America,” and in “10 Best List of Plastic Surgeons” 2020 by the American Board of Plastic Surgeons.
+Providing some of the best hair restoration in NYC, he is known for his outstanding accomplishments in advanced hair procedures in the area as well as nationwide.

 What is Hair Restoration?

 Hair restoration is the process of stimulating new hair growth with regenerative treatments, hair growth medications, or by transplanting hair healthy hair follicles to thinning or balding areas to create a more vital, healthy, youthful look.
 When it comes to the subject of hair restoration and hair transplant in NYC, Dr. Wolfeld is the surgeon to go to for your treatment.

 Hair restoration is the process of restoring hair to a thinning or balding area.
 It may involve hair follicle transplants to fill in a thinning or balding area, a receding hairline, or area of the scalp that has gone completely bald, but may also refer to restoring natural hair growth through regenerative techniques such as PRP hair restoration or with the help of prescribed hair growth medications.

 What Causes Hair Loss?